lvignoli/Pulser/README.md

 ```bash
 pytest --cov pulser
 ```

+_If you have trouble installing Pulser on a Apple Silicon M series chip, there are [dedicated instructions here](AppleSilicon.md)._

 ## Contributing

 Want to contribute to Pulser?
 Great!
 See [How to Contribute][contributing] for information on how you can do so.